Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 ### Exact Task Name Match

-The FM Engine configuration _Intent Detection using Task Name_ Words ([see here for details](https://developer.kore.ai/docs/bots/nlp/fundamental-meaning/#Threshold_Configurations)) allows you to choose whether to match a task by using the words present in the task name.
+The <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/training/fundamental-meaning/#thresholds-configurations" target="_blank">FM Engine configuration</a> _Intent Detection using Task Name_ Words allows you to choose whether to match a task by using the words present in the task name.
 It is advised that this configuration be disabled if it conflicts with other training.

 When disabled, the platform generates a strict pattern that does ‘exact matching’ i.e. if the user input exactly matches with the task name then it will consider as a match.
 The Exact Task Name Match configuration allows you to choose whether the platform should auto-generate the strict pattern when ‘Intent Detection using Task Name Words’ is Disabled.